 You asked, so we’ve delivered!
 Introducing the newest (and most requested) video editing tool in Clipchamp - freehand!
 Our users will now have more freedom to their edit projects exactly how they want.
 Resize and move footage freely around your project while maintaining aspect ratio.
-Finally, no more awkward stretching or cropping!
+Finally, no more awkward stretching or cropping your videos!
 You’ll never have to compromise your footage again.
 Learn how to use our freehand video editing tool in Clipchamp Create with this easy to follow, step by step tutorial.

 How to use Freehand in Clipchamp Create

 Freehand is a simple tool that can be used in many ways.
 Users can move personal or stock footage around their project, or include multiple videos in one frame.
 In this tutorial, we’ll be showing you how to use the freehand tool using footage from our Stock Library.